 Step 1: Listen to the customer’s concerns

-Taking the time to listen to the customer enables you to determine whether her high bill is the result of increased home heating, cooling, other seasonal energy demands, or even nonseasonal changes.
-For example, a caller may let on that her bill has been getting higher ever since her grandmother moved in three months ago.
-CSRs should also pay attention when customers express fears such as “If my bill is this high in September, I don’t want to think about what it will be in January.
+Also pay attention when customers express fears such as “If my bill is this high in September, I don’t want to think about what it will be in January.
 If it keeps going up, I may not be able to pay!”
 Listening to customers’ fears is the first step in defusing the intense emotional reactions often associated with high-bill complaints.
-Also, people don’t always express their deepest concerns the first time through, so CSRs should repeatedly prompt customers for additional details.
+And people don’t always express their deepest concerns at first.
+Continue to ask questions to get more details.

-Step 2: Determine whether the reading was estimated or actual
+Step 2: See whether the reading was estimated or actual

-Identify whether the bill was calculated based on an estimated meter reading or an actual meter reading.
+See whether the bill was calculated from an estimated meter reading or an actual meter reading.

-However, if the estimated usage seems out of line with the customer’s typical usage, you should either find out whether the customer will wait for the next billing cycle for an actual reading, or schedule a field order to obtain an actual reading.
-If the meter is inaccessible, schedule an appointment for a time when the customer can provide access.
+But if the estimated usage doesn’t match the customer’s typical usage, you can do one of two things.
+You can find out if the customer will wait for the next billing cycle to get an actual reading, at which point the customer can check if the first reading was indeed accurate.
+Or you can schedule a field order to get a new reading.
+If the meter isn’t accessible for a reading, schedule an appointment for a time when the customer can provide access.